Rural Homes

 Photo by noe fornells on Unsplash

 The most important fact for owners of pre-1919 rural properties is this: traditional buildings were designed to get wet and dry out, not to be sealed against moisture.
 According to SPAB (Society for the Protection of Ancient Buildings), rising damp is misdiagnosed in over 90% of cases.
-The vast majority of damp problems stem from simple maintenance failures rather than requiring expensive chemical treatments.
+The vast majority of damp problems come from simple maintenance failures rather than anything requiring expensive chemical treatments.

 This guide provides evidence-based guidance for diagnosing, preventing, and treating damp in these properties.
 It draws on authoritative sources including SPAB, Historic England, the Building Research Establishment, and the RICS/Historic England/PCA Joint Position Statement on moisture investigation.